stablc / developer docs

 chainIdEIP-155 chain ID (informational).

-nameChain name slug (e.g. "ethereum", "arbitrum-one").
+nameChain name slug (e.g. "ethereum-sepolia").
 Pass this in options[].chain when creating a link.

 mainnetfalse = testnet, true = mainnet.